buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 ``branch``
     accepts a single branch name to fetch.
-    Exists for backwards compatability with old configurations.
+    Exists for backwards compatibility with old configurations.

 ``pollinterval``
     interval in seconds between polls, default is 10 minutes